dominicom/arcade-game/README.md

 ## How to play
 * Open the game [here](https://dominicom.github.io/arcade-game/)
 * Handle Frog token with `arrow keys` on keyboard or screen (mobile)
-* Avoid enemy lasers - these ones everywhere
+* Avoid enemy lasers - these ones are everywhere
 * Get Frog safely to purple platform and score points

 ## About the project